scottruona/recastpy/README.md

 # recastpy
-A minimal Python wrapper for the [Recast.AI](https://recast.ai/) API.
+An unofficial, minimal Python wrapper for the [Recast.AI](https://recast.ai/) API.
+Recast.AI is a natual language parser.

 ## Dependency
 `pip install requests`